We've recently rebuilt our website. If you come across any issues or have any comments, please let us know at info@permanency.ca.

 Journey Home Ottawa

-Journey Home educates community members and leaders about some of the most vulnerable children and youth in their community.
-Policy and decision-makers, social workers, business people, educators, foster/adoptive parents, members of the justice system, community leaders and- most important – youth in and from care – can participate in a five-hour bus tour that simulates the experience of a child or youth’s time in care.
+Journey Home educated community members and leaders about some of the most vulnerable children and youth in their community.
+Policy and decision-makers, social workers, business people, educators, foster/adoptive parents, members of the justice system, community leaders and – most importantly youth in and from care – participated in a five-hour bus tour that simulates the experience of a child or youth’s time in care.

 Our stops include interviews with social workers and police, hospital visits/medical appointments, foster or group homes, the Children’s Aid Society, or a homeless shelter or support organization.
 Many youth who age out of care without permanent families become homeless.